 Highlighted pages

 An introduction to how a vector-valued function of a single variable can be viewed as parametrizing a curve.
-Interactive graphics illustrate the way in which the function maps an interval onto a curve. - Developing an initial model to describe bacteria growth
+Interactive graphics illustrate the way in which the function maps an interval onto a curve. - A line or a plane or a point?

-Examples showing how the graph of an equation depends on the underlying dimension, becoming a line or a point or a plane.
+Examples showing how the graph of an equation depends on the underlying dimension, becoming a line or a point or a plane. - Forming planes

 Recent pages